There are currently no products in the cart.

 A further study concluded that creatine supplementation may actually help to reduce your heart and sweat rates during physically demanding exercise, especially when your performing in a hot environment.(15)

-Is Creatine Harmful to Your Liver and Kidneys?
+Is it Bad For Your Liver and Kidneys?

 Another common myth is that creatine supplementation can cause harm to your liver and kidneys.
 However, a number of studies have actually repudiated this claim.